Rugby football: Culture

-Internationally

-There is a strong tradition of rugby union in France, particularly in the Basque, Occitan and Catalan areas along the border with Spain.
-The game is very popular in South Africa, having been introduced by English-speaking settlers in the 19th century.
-British colonists also brought the game with them to Australia and New Zealand, where the game is widely played.
-It has spread since to much of Polynesia, having particularly strong followings in Fiji, Samoa, and Tonga.
-Rugby union continues to grow in the Americas and parts of Asia as well.
-French influence, and the influence of ex-pat students studying in France, expanded rugby's reach to Romania and Georgia which are the preeminent European nations behind the Six Nations Championship.
-British influence spread the game to Argentina, where the game took root, and the game developed in Italy thanks to influence from both France and Argentina; both Argentina and Italy have become Tier 1 nations in the sport, while Georgia. officially a Tier 2 nation, regularly ranks up with the Tier 1 countries.
+The classic quote "Football is a gentleman's game played by hooligans, and Rugby is a hooligans' game played by gentlemen," was originally made by a Cambridge University Chancellor in the 1890s as "It is clear that one is a gentleman's game played by hooligans; the other a hooligan's game played by gentlemen."

 Injuries

 About a quarter of rugby players are injured in each season.

 Being a high contact sport, rugby union has the highest announced rates of concussions and outside England also has the highest number of catastrophic injuries among team sports.
 A 2014 study found that during match play concussion was reported at a higher level, and during training at a lower level, but still at a higher level than most players of any other sport receive.